nhsconnect/gpconnect-demonstrator/README.md

 ### Running the application
 Note: *If you have not performed the 'Building the front end' task, there will be no UI in the project!*

-Open up a shell and navigate to the *root directory* of the project and use maven to build:
+Use maven to build the project:
 ```sh
 cd {projectRoot}
 mvn clean package